roblieblang/luthien/README.md

 ## Overview

-Playlist conversion tool for Spotify and Youtube.
+Playlist conversion tool for Spotify and YouTube.
 There and back again.

 ## Requirements